 It’s been aptly referred to as the United Nations of the Napa wine industry, and with certain good reason.
-Simply called THIRTEEN, the wine is a unique approach to presenting a product that in concept, is more than a single wine, and more than just a single entity.
-In a word, THIRTEEN is nearly all encompassing.
+Simply called Appellations, the winery takes a unique approach to presenting a product that in concept, is more than a single wine, and more than just a single entity.
+In a word, Appellations is nearly all encompassing.

-“It was actually amazing to see how the growers accepted the concept of THIRTEEN,” remarked Kristi Seitz recently.
+The friends used their connections to wrangle fruit from every AVA - Oakville, Rutherford, St. Helena...Spring, Diamond and Howell Mountain...all thirteen appellations.
+“It was actually amazing to see how the growers accepted the concept of Appellations,” remarked Kristi Seitz, one of the original partners.
 “Everyone we contacted wanted to be represented.
 Many said they couldn’t believe it had never been done before.
 It was quite exciting for everyone involved.”

-THIRTEEN’s first production was from the 2002 harvest, a grand total of just about 100 cases.
-Needless to say, the first THIRTEEN met with critical acclaim and was quickly sold out.
-“It’s an ambassador for the valley,” explained Steve Reynolds.
-“We limit ourselves to the one ton and then have the luxury of cherry picking.
+The first production was from the 2002 harvest, and a grand total of just about 100 cases were made.
+Needless to say, this first bottling was met with critical acclaim and was quickly sold out.
+“We limit ourselves to the one ton (per appellation) and then have the luxury of cherry picking.
 Some of the best wines in the world come from the same vineyards.”

 Fast forward to 2004, and a fourteenth AVA was added (Oak Knoll) and the named changed to Fourteen Appellations.
 In 2006, a fifteenth arrived (Calistoga) and the name changed again; and finally in 2012, the named changed once again with the addition of Coombsville.